Indian Institute of Planning and Management: Courses

-Relationships with other educational institutions
+Relationships with educational institutions

 In 2006, IIPM collaborated with Stanford University's Center for Professional Development to organise a strategy workshop in New Delhi.
 In 2008, professors from the National University of Singapore (NUS) conducted a seven-week course on investment banking at the institute for its top 100 students, leading to a joint certification in investment banking.
 In the same year, IIPM launched a global executive management programme with Chicago GSB and the Haas School of Business associated with it.
 As of 2009, NUS was conducting workshops on business-related topics in Singapore for IIPM students.
 Between 2009 and 2012, Singapore's Nanyang Technological University sent students to the institute for a four-week course about Indian culture and economy.

 As of January 2012, IIPM claimed that its global partners were: NYU Stern (for International Residency), Imperial College (participating B-school), Haas School of Business (Strategic Marketing Programme), McCombs School of Business (Affiliate B-school), Cornell University ILR School (Participating school for GOTA), National University of Singapore (Wealth management programme) and Nanyang Technological University.
 IIPM lists Judge School of Business (Cambridge University), Darden School of Business (University of Virginia) and SDA Bocconi School of Management as past partner institutions.
 The Mercator School of Management of Duisburg-Essen University has a formal partnership with IIPM for exchanging students and faculty, and jointly conducting research.